butla/mountepy/README.rst

 #.
 Add Pylint.
 #.
 Switch license to Creative Commons Zero.
 #.
-Add to PyPI.
-#.
 Fill all imposter match fields.
 #.
 Fix all TODOs.
 #.
 Fully document methods.
-#.
-Translate this README to rST.
 #.
 Add example of calling services through client generated with
    `Bravado <https://github.com/Yelp/bravado>`_.
 #.
 Remove MANIFEST.in like it's done in PyScaffold.